Learning-Assisted Optimization for Transmission Switching: Solution methods

 The value of $K$ also plays an important role in these approaches.
 Low values of $K$ increase the chances of unanimous consensus of the nearest neighbors and therefore, a higher number of binary variables are expected to be fixed, and tighter big-M values are obtained.
 This way, the computational burden of the OTS problem is reduced at the expense of increasing the risk of obtaining infeasible or suboptimal problems.
 In the extreme case, if $K=1$, all binary variables are fixed to the values of the closest instance of the training set.
 On the contrary, large values of $K$ increase the computational burden but the resulting problems have a high chance of being feasible.
 In the extreme case, if the whole training set is considered, very few binary variables are expected to be fixed and the computational savings are reduced.

 The three methodologies presented above compute the big-M values using past observed data through the shortest path algorithm.
 However, as can be derived from Equation \eqref{eq:max}, the values $\overline{M}_{nm}$ and $\underline{M}_{nm}$ for a switchable line are just the maximum and minimum values of the difference between the voltage angles at nodes $n$ and $m$ multiplied by $b_{nm}$.
-Therefore, following this idea, the second data-driven approach that we propose (denoted as $K$nn-B$\widehat{M}$) estimate the big-M values using the information of $(\theta_n^t - \theta_m^t)$, for all $t\in\mathcal{T}$ such that $x^t_{nm}=0$.
-Note that the accent `` $\,\widehat{ }\,$ '' above the $M$ indicates that the big-M values have been estimated using the information from the observed voltage angles.
-This strategy is riskier than the one used in $K$nn-BM since it leads to much tighter feasible regions, which significantly reduces the computational burden of solving the OTS problem, but also increases the chances of yielding infeasible problems.
-For the sake of comparison, we also consider the approach All-$\widehat{M}$ in which no binary variables are fixed and big-M values are set using the observed angle differences.
-More details about the approaches $K$nn-B$\widehat{M}$ and All-$\widehat{M}$ are provided in Algorithm \ref{alg: $K$nn-BhatM}.
-It is worth noticing that while the big-M values computed by \eqref{eq: big M Fattahi} are symmetric, those derived by Algorithm \ref{alg: $K$nn-BhatM} are not.
+Therefore, following this idea, the second data-driven approach that we propose (denoted as \emph{FixB-AngM}) estimate the big-M values using the information of historic observed angles as follows: